Sourav-95/StockAnalysis-RealTime/readMe.md

 ##### Keywords to Search
 -   Calculates (Search for the Calculative Functions)
 -   API (Search for the Function of Yahoo Finance APIs)

+For Country India, the Market Cap is modified to INR in Crore For USA it need to be done accordingly and rest as per criteria (Need to work)